bezoerb/inline-critical/README.md

 ```bash
 cat critical.css | inline-critical index.html
 ```
-or pass in the fileas as an option
+or pass in the file as an option
 ```bash
 inline-critical critical.css index.html
 ```